Inmoresentum/CSE422SharedResources/README.md

 ## System Requirements

-To test and run the application or if you want ot modify things according to your needs
+To test and run the application, or if you want to modify things according to your needs

 you will have to install the following things.